ohjhas/supertux-m1-to-0.7/README.md

 Please see them:

 * `README.md` - This file
-* `INSTALL` - Requirements, compiling and installing.
+* `building.md` - Requirements, compiling and installing.
 * `COPYING` - The GNU General Public License, under whose terms SuperTux is licensed.
 (Most of the data subdirectory is also licensed under CC-by-SA)